 Other key facts

-- to get the mobility component your child must be aged 3 and to get the lower rate they must be aged 5.
+- to get the mobility component your child must be aged 3 or over and to get the lower rate they must be aged 5 or over

 - the care component can be paid from birth but usually from 3 months old.